 The team was coached by English sports scientist Dave Binney and Tom Randall, who at the time was not even a “Wide Boy” yet.
 Dave had developed a test in his basement to investigate endurance capacity in rock climbers forearms.
 As a test subject, I was taken into Dave’s Sheffield basement and forced to hang on to a single rung, foot on campus board with one, alternating hand, for a very long time.
 The test was informative but lacked some specificity.
 In that basement, Tom clearly saw some potential – although sadly it wasn’t for me to stand on a World Cup podium.

-Using Lattice data to get results
+Using Lattice data

 The Lattice Board is the evolution of that basement testing tool.
 It was originally developed by Tom Randall and further advanced by his company Lattice Training.
 He and his business partner Ollie Tor have quickly become some of the most respected names in the climbing training space and a lot of it has to do with their approach.
-Lattice have been collecting data on climbers and what physical parameters affect their performance for a number of years now.
-The richness of their data set, and the simplicity of the methodology means that the Lattice Assessment is unrivalled when it comes to bang for the buck if you want to know where you are as a climber.
+Lattice has been collecting data on climbers and what physical parameters affect their performance for a number of years now.
+The richness of their data set, and the simplicity of the methodology means that the Lattice Assessment is unrivaled when it comes to bang for the buck if you want to know where you are as a climber.

 Whether you specialise in route climbing or bouldering, the test results are a mine of information.
-They will help pinpoint any weak areas of performance, and highlight the type of training you need to focus on to become a better rounded athlete.
+They will help pinpoint any weak areas of performance, and highlight the type of training you need to focus on to become a better-rounded athlete.